 Rental income comes from housing that exists on District owned land.
-Currently there are three out of five properties being rented.
-Two are occupied by District employees and one is occupied by a member of the public.
-Two properties are currently unoccupied and awaiting possible repairs.
+Currently there are two out of five properties being rented.
+One is occupied by a District employee and one is occupied by a member of the public.
+Two properties are currently unoccupied and awaiting necessary repairs.

-In addition, the former Rancho Canada Golf property in Carmel Valley has a tenant which pays monthly rent to the District, as well as a percentage of their profits.
+In addition, the former Rancho Canada Golf property in Carmel Valley has a tenant which pays monthly rent to the District, as well as a percentage of their gross revenue.